boltops-tools/terraspace-docs/_docs/config/provider.md

 ## Implicit Providers

 Most Terraform examples out there explicitly define the provider.
-If you have your environment configured properly, you don't really need to explicitly declare your provider.
-So you don't even need the `config/terraform/provider.tf` file.
+If you have your environment configured, you don't really need to explicitly declare your provider.
+You don't even need the `config/terraform/provider.tf` file.

 ### AWS Implicit Provider